Important information - Update linked to COVID virus

 If you have any questions or want more information please contact:

-Mrs Underwood, Data Protection Officer, Henry Whipple Primary School
+Mrs Kaur, Data Protection Officer, Henry Whipple Primary School

 Changes to this Privacy Notice